This is Part 2 of the Devotional In The Dark. Part 1 is here.

 Do you know what time of day Jesus was born?

-At noon, we are told that it became as dark as night.
+At noon, we are told that the sun stopped shining.
 For three hours Jesus hung bleeding and dying in the dark to save us who were lost in the dark of our sins.

 After Jesus died, the sun probably briefly broke through the darkness, only to set.
 The Passover Sabbath had begun.
 Jesus was placed in Joseph of Arimathea’s tomb.
 The stone rolled over the entrance as the dark once more closed in on the world.